LeSonicDev/context/笔记仓库/行业研究/事件抓取/v4/Scheduler Prompt (Dedup).md

 - If there are no key events meeting the criteria within the last two days, state that no qualifying events were found.
 Do not analyze events from before this period.

-- **Pre-execution Verification:** Please first reply to confirm the time frame for this analysis before starting to generate the report.
+- **Pre-execution Verification:** In your report, first confirm the time frame for this analysis before starting to generate the report.

 ---